fortuna-capstone/fortuna-capstone/README.md

 # Game of Life: Developer Edition

 Welcome to the Game of Life with a twist!
 In this edition, we will discover the world of web development.
 This multiplayer game accepts up to four players.
 Each player starts at the same point and moves forward on the board using the 'spin' button on their board.
-A player can only spin within their turn
+A player can only spin within their turn.
+The player with the highest 'bank accout + life tiles' wins.

-# Phaser 3 Webpack Project Template

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

-This has been updated for Phaser 3.50.0 version and above.

-Loading images via JavaScript module `import` is also supported, although not recommended.

 ## Requirements